netscaler/cloud-native-getting-started/gcp/anthos/waf/README.md

 A single GKE cluster is deployed as a zonal cluster:
 - autoscaling is enabled with a minimum of 1 node and configurable maximum
 - Google Anthos Config Management (ACM) operator is deployed into the GKE cluster and configured to sync the cluster configuration from a GitHub repository
-- Citrix Ingress Controller Citrix Node Controller components are automatically installed via ACM into the `ctx-ingress` namespace
+- Citrix Ingress Controller and Citrix Node Controller components are automatically installed via ACM into the `ctx-ingress` namespace
 - Citrix WAF Custom Resource Definition (CRD) is installed via ACM to enable developers to create WAF configurations
 - worker nodes are deployed as preemptible nodes to reduce lab costs
 - Policy Controller is installed to demonstrate constraints that enforce the presence of a WAF object in a namespace prior to accepting an Ingress resource